Cox's Bazar Medical College

-Cox's Bazar Medical College (কক্সবাজার মেডিকেল কলেজ) is a government medical school in Bangladesh, established in 2008.
-It is located in Cox's Bazar.
+Cox's Bazar Medical College (কক্সবাজার মেডিকেল কলেজ) is a government medical school in Cox's Bazar, Bangladesh established in 2008.

 There are two separate hostels for male and female students with all sorts of facilities.
 The students can perform all sorts of their professional competence at 250 bedded Cox's Bazar District Sadar Hospital, the temporary facility for Medical College Hospital.
 It has all the major branches of medical education.

-It's an WDOMS enlisted Medical School.
+It is a World Directory of Medical Schools (WDOM) enlisted Medical School.

 History

 In the academic year 1978–1979, the Bangladesh government planned to establish medical colleges at Bogra, Comilla, Dinajpur, Faridpur, Kushtia, Khulna, Noakhali and Pabna with a view to improve the healthcare services in the country.
 Subsequently, the programme was abandoned.
 Than the government felt the need for more medical colleges for medical education facilities.
 Accordingly, the government committed to establish five new medical colleges at Pabna, Jessore, Noakhali, Cox's Bazar and Rangamati with annual intakes of 50 students at each.
 The college was established in 2008.
 In 2008, it started educational service in a part of general hospital.